mzpwr/bluetti-bt-lib/README.md

 ```

 ### Write to supported device

+INFO: Devices with encryption are currently not supported!

 ```bash
 usage: bluetti-write [-h] [-m MAC] [-t TYPE] [--on ON] [--off OFF] [-v VALUE] [-e ENCRYPTION] field